AdobeXD/plugin-samples/known-issues.md

   - In the past, XD's renderer would fail asserts (possibly even crash) with 0-size objects.
 I couldn't repro that any more, but unless we're covering it well as an officially supported case, it could easily regress again.
 There are some other minor bugs though, e.g. sharing fails if you have any 0-width/height artboards and bitmap export fails if any of the top-level items you're trying to export are 0-width/height.
 - Plugin command names in UWP Plugin menus are truncated (XD-52356, UWP Only)
   - Workaround: keep your plugin command names short!
-- Developer/Side-loading Specific
-  - Plugin menus and handlers may not be in-sync across documents during development (XD-50283)
-    - If someone modifies a plugin's files on disk while XD is running, and then opens more windows in XD, any windows that were open before reflect the old version of the plugin while windows that were opened later reflect the new version of the plugin.
-The menu bar will always reflect the old version of the plugin regardless of which window is current.

 ## User Interface

 - Single-line text fields are limited to 150 characters
 - Checkboxes may fail to render correctly if in a scrollable container.
-To work around this issue, make sure the containing element has a background color. (`transparent` does not count.)
+To work around this issue, make sure the containing element has a background color. (`transparent` does not count; macOS only.)
-- Images within dialogs may not render until the dialog has stopped animating.
+- Images within dialogs may not render until the dialog has stopped animating (macOS only).
 - Dialogs are neither movable nor resizable.
+- Dialogs on UWP may not expand or shrink appropriately to fit the content.
+This will be fixed in a future release.
 - It is not possible to show multiple dialogs at once, *except* for file and folder pickers.
+- On UWP, showing multiple dialogs in sequence may result in a crash.
 - It is not possible to trigger the emoji selector in a text field on macOS.
 - It is not possible to intercept the **ESC** gesture when dismissing a dialog.
 Dialogs are always dismissible using **ESC**.
 - SVG images are not supported in the UI.
-- When tabbing in a scroll view, the scroll view is not automatically scrolled to ensure the target control is in view.
+- When tabbing in a scroll view, the scroll view is not automatically scrolled to ensure the target control is in view (macOS Only).
-- When **TAB**ing in Windows 10, the focus border may appear incorrectly.
+- When **TAB**ing in Windows 10, the focus border may appear incorrectly on some elements.
 - Inline layout is not supported.
 Inline elements will render as `block` elements instead.
+- Tab order is not working correctly on macOS.

 ### HTML Elements